 This exciting feature will allow users to execute crypto transactions with just a single tap.
 It is the one function I cannot wait to enable because the other option (adding my account details) is a very stressful one.

 - Excellent Payback Protection with PayPal

-In the event of discrepancies between buyers and sellers, PayPal’s Payback policy protects the interest of their customer by reimbursing them with the amount involved in the transaction.
+In the event of discrepancies between buyers and sellers, PayPal’s Payback policy protects the interest of their customers by reimbursing them with the amount involved in the transaction.
 For now, only PayPal offers this unique feature.

 - Secure Encryption and Powerful Anti-Fraud protocols

 Last but not in any way the least is the ability of PayPal to encrypt every crypto transaction to ensure 100% data safety.
 Boasting of an outstanding anti-fraud protocol, all buying and selling transactions involving BTC and altcoins are monitored at all time.